odpi/egeria/open-metadata-implementation/access-services/asset-lineage/README.md

 # Asset Lineage Open Metadata Access Service (OMAS)

-The Asset Catalog OMAS provides services to query the lineage of business terms and data assets.
+The Asset Lineage OMAS provides services to query the lineage of business terms and data assets.

-The module structure for the Asset Catalog OMAS is as follows:
+The module structure for the Asset Lineage OMAS is as follows:

 * [asset-lineage-client](asset-lineage-client) supports the client library.
 * [asset-lineage-api](asset-lineage-api) supports the common Java classes that are used both by the client and the server.